Online support for volunteers

 Selfcare is an important part of sustainable activism and engagement.
 We have collected some information and tips that can help you to take more care of your own wellbeing while working as a volunteer (and also in everyday life).

-Click here to go to unit
+Click here for the unit

 The time on the ground usually goes by quickly and is so eventful that there is often no time for intensive consideration of your experiences and reflection on it.
 Back at home in familiar surroundings, many thoughts can therefore come crashing down on you at once.
 Processing what you have experienced can take some time and emotion.
 We have some options for you here that might help you process and reflect.
 Just look at the different ideas and choose something suitable for you.

-Click here to go to unit
+Click here for the unit

 Questions?
 Critical feedback?
 Ideas?
 Additions?